 - File Format: Authors should prepare their files in Microsoft Word or Rich Text Format.

-Generally, documentation for manuscripts should conform to the latest edition of the Chicago Manual of Style (notes and bibliography method).
-Authors should use endnotes instead of footnotes and use the automatic footnote/endnote function in Word.
+Documentation for manuscripts should conform to the latest edition of the CMOS (notes and bibliography method).
+Authors should use endnotes instead of footnotes and use the automatic footnote/endnote function in MS Word.

 The following examples show how initial notes (N) and the short form of subsequent notes (S) should be formatted.
-For documentation of sources not covered below, please consult the Chicago Manual of Style.
+For documentation of sources not covered below, please consult the CMOS.

 When publications are authored by Jesuits, S.J. (no spaces) should appear after their names.